In Defense of Demi-Sec: The Best Sweet Champagnes to Drink This Holiday Season

 Get the lowdown on the demi-sec category from the experts.

 If you’re a champagne drinker, you’ve likely encountered the not-so-sweet end of the sparkling wine spectrum.
 Over the course of the last century, palate preferences have leaned towards drier bubblies (mainly bruts), and in recent years, even more austere styles like brut nature have been all the rage.
 But it hasn’t always been this way—in fact, sweet champagnes were the height of fashion throughout the 18th and 19th centuries, somewhat by default as dry styles weren’t even introduced until the mid-1800s.
-As Valentine’s Day approaches, and given that we’re all in need of a little extra sweetness in our lives these days, I believe that these more honeyed, classic versions are due for a revival.
+As the holidays approach, and given that we’re all in need of a little extra sweetness in our lives these days, I believe that these more honeyed, classic versions are due for a revival.

 Still today, most champagnes—even the dry ones—do contain some degree of added sugar.
 Known as “dosage,” this is introduced to the wine after disgorgement in order to counterbalance the wine’s signature high acidity levels.
 Depending on the amount of sugar added, this practice can also be leveraged as a means of imparting some level of actual sweetness to the finished product.
 A winemaker once put it to me this way: dosage is to champagne what butter is to bread.
 The bread (or, in this case, the bubbly), whether so-so or exceptional on its own, could be potentially made better with a touch of something rich.

 How much dosage is the right amount?
 What matters most is the winemaker’s handiwork, and just as importantly, your personal preference.
 But whatever your tendencies, if you enjoy pairing wines with food, it’s worth staying open to champagne’s sugar-kissed styles—particularly demi-sec.